tls-attacker/TLS-Scanner/README.md

 You can specify a host you want to scan with the -connect parameter.
 If you want to improve the performance of the scan you can use the -threads parameter (default=1).

+In order to see more details about the Guidelines, use "-reportDetail ALL".

 # Docker
 We provide you with a Dockerfile, which lets you run the scanner directly: